ARM-software/arm-systemready/security-interface-extension/security_interface_extension_users_guide.md

-# SystemReady Security Extension User's Guide
+# SystemReady Security Interface Extension User's Guide

-## Introduction to the SystemReady Security Extension
+## Introduction to the SystemReady Security Interface Extension

-The Base Boot Security Requirements (BBSR) ACS is a compliance suite that tests for compliance with the requirements specified in the Base Boot Security Requirements 1.1 specification (https://developer.arm.com/documentation/den0107/latest/).
-Passing the tests in this compliance suite is required for being granted the SystemReady Security Extension certification.
+The Security Interface Extension ACS is a compliance suite that tests for compliance with the requirements specified in the Base Boot Security Requirements 1.1 specification (https://developer.arm.com/documentation/den0107/latest/).
+Passing the tests in this compliance suite is required for being granted the SystemReady Security Interface Extension certification.

 The BBSR specifies requirements for the following security interfaces:
  - UEFI authenticated variables